 For victims of sexual violence, relationship violence, harassment, and stalking.

 - If you or a peer are experiencing a mental health crisis you can get support through the Arrowhead Regional Crisis Line (877‐772‐4724) or the U of M Crisis Connection (text UMN to 61222 or call 612-301-4673).

 - For emergencies or immediate threats to the safety of you or others, call 911 or present to your local emergency room.

 Resources for Chemical Dependence Issues

-More details of coverage benefits and contact information for the plan administrator care available on this page: https://shb.umn.edu/students-and-scholars/ahc-disability
+More details of coverage benefits and contact information for the plan administrator care are available on the Office of Student Health Benefits website.

 Promoting an equitable & inclusive learning environment by providing accommodations, empowering students to become self-advocates, & by educating the campus community.

 - Our office promotes access on campus and coordinates academic accommodations with students who have disabilities and their instructors